monk-ee/SplunkAppforAWSBilling/README.md

 2.0.7

     - fix recurring position bug

+2.0.8

+    - clear duplicates from positional set - this a cracker - sorry about that folks

 ### Examples
 Here are some consolidated billing example searches, I hope you find them useful: